beamer159/EZD6/src/karma.md

 ## How do I get Karma?

 3 karma are awarded to each hero at the start of the session.
-The RR can also award karma for excellent role playing moments but the most common way to acquire karma is through failure.
+The GM can also award karma for excellent role playing moments but the most common way to acquire karma is through failure.
 Whenever a hero fails an action roll they gain one karma.
 It sucks to fail a roll and receiving a karma to use later helps take away the sting of failure and ensures that no matter how bad a player rolls they will bank karma for later.
 You can only ever get one karma a turn no matter how many rolls you fail.

 ## How do I use Karma?